datastax/cql-proxy/README.md

                                                           or contact points option ($ASTRA_TOKEN).
   -i, --astra-database-id=STRING                          Database ID of the Astra database.
 Requires '--astra-token' ($ASTRA_DATABASE_ID)
-      --astra-api-url="https://api.astra.datastax.com"    URL for the Astra API ($ASTRA_API_URL) -c, --contact-points=CONTACT-POINTS,...
+      --astra-api-url="https://api.astra.datastax.com"    URL for the Astra API ($ASTRA_API_URL) --astra-timeout=10s                                 Timeout for contacting Astra when retrieving the bundle and metadata ($ASTRA_TIMEOUT)
+  -c, --contact-points=CONTACT-POINTS,...
 Contact points for cluster.
 Ignored if using the bundle path or token option ($CONTACT_POINTS).
   -u, --username=STRING                                   Username to use for authentication ($USERNAME) -p, --password=STRING                                   Password to use for authentication ($PASSWORD)